-The Joolz Geo 2 is a new convertible all-terrain stroller that can be used in a single or a double tandem mode.
-It can handle two toddler seats, two bassinets or two infant car seats.
-The ability to grow with the family make it great option for the modern family.
+The Joolz Geo 2 is a new convertible all-terrain stroller that can be used in a single or double tandem mode.
+It can handle two toddler seats, two bassinets, or two infant car seats.
+The ability to grow with the family makes it a great option for the modern family.

-The Joolz Geo 2 2018 definitely stands out with its luxury fabrics, customizable accents and modern frame design.
-Aside from the design another unique feature is the second toddler seat that goes in place of the basket and reminds me of a lounging chair.
+The Joolz Geo 2 definitely stands out with its luxury fabrics, customizable accents, and modern frame design.
+Aside from the design, another unique feature is the second toddler seat that goes in place of the basket and reminds me of a lounging chair.

 It comes with the matching bassinet kit so you can start using it from birth.
 The roomy seat can handle a child up to 45 lbs.
 You can also convert it into a travel system with a popular car seat.

-The Joolz Geo 2 2018 also features a roomy reversible seat, large SPF 50+ canopy with a pop-out sunvisor, all-terrain tires, large basket, adjustable handle bar, easy fold, deep two-hand recline, and auto lock.
-The Joolz Geo 2 2018 comes in three main collections and has plenty of customization options.
-Choose your frame, wheels and accents to make the stroller your own.
+The Joolz Geo 2 comes in three main collections and has plenty of customization options.
+Choose your frame, wheels, and accents to make the stroller your own.

 The seat always keeps its ‘v’ shape so your child will stay in the sitting position even fully reclined.
 The seat can accommodate a child up to 45 lbs.
 Since the seat is positioned a little higher on the frame than on average models you can use it as a high chair at a restaurant.

-The stroller comes with one frame and two sets of fabrics: one for the seat and another one of the bassinet.
-Because of it this model doesn’t have an adjustable leg rest, which I think is a big minus.
-For comparison, Vista comes with a stand along bassinet, has an adjustable leg rest and is less expensive.
+The stroller comes with one frame and two sets of fabrics: one for the seat and another one for the bassinet.
+Because of this, this model doesn’t have an adjustable legrest, which I think is a big minus.
+For comparison, Vista comes with a stand-alone bassinet, has an adjustable leg rest, and is less expensive.

--Bumper bar.
-INCLUDED!
 The bumper bar is removable and swing-away for easy ins and outs.
-Just like the handle bar, it’s covered with nice leather.
+Just like the handlebar, it’s covered with nice leather.

--Parking brake.
-The one-step brake located on the right wheel.
+The one-step brake is located on the right wheel.
 It’s NOT flip-flop friendly.

-There is a nice handle in the front that you can use to roll Geo2 like a language, but you have to bend down a little to avoid the handle bar and the canopy scraping the ground.
-I don’t think they thought it thru.
-The folded package with the seat attached is 38”L x 24”W x 22”H. That’s about the same as Vista model.
+There is a nice handle in the front that you can use to roll Geo2 like a language, but you have to bend down a little to avoid the handlebar and the canopy scraping the ground.
+I don’t think they thought it through.

-The downside is that you lose the basket and the second seat will get in the way of your hanging off the handle bar diaper bag.
+The downside is that you lose the basket and the second seat will get in the way of your hanging off the handlebar diaper bag.
 The seat is also not that comfy for an older child.
-I also wish they would add rear wheel fenders to prevent child from touching the rear wheels.
+I also wish they would add rear wheel fenders to prevent children from touching the rear wheels.
 The second seat can also handle a child up to 45 lbs.

--Travel system option.
 The Geo 2 can be transformed into a travel system with popular car seats.
-The adapters are sold separatley.
+The adapters are sold separately.
 It works with: